Bishop William Murphy III

-William Henry Murphy III (born August 2, 1973) is an American gospel recording artist and pastor.
+William Henry Murphy III (born August 2, 1973) is an American gospel recording artist, pastor, and bishop.
 He started his music career in 2005, with the release of All Day on Epic Records.
 This album was listed on the Billboard Gospel Albums chart.
 His second album, The Sound, was released in 2007 on Central South, and was listed on the Top Gospel Albums chart as well.
 He self-released We Are One in 2011.
 This album was listed on the Top Gospel Albums chart, along with the Heatseekers Albums chart.
 His fourth album, God Chaser, was released in 2013 on Verity.
 The album reached the Gospel Albums chart, as well as the Billboard 200.
-Murphy is pastor of the dReam Center Church of Atlanta, which he founded.
+Murphy is founder and lead pastor of the dReam Center Church of Atlanta.

-Early life
+Early life and education

-Murphy was born in Detroit, Michigan on August 2, 1973.
-His father and grandfather are pastors/bishops.
-He moved to Atlanta, Georgia in 2001, with his wife Danielle and two children, to serve as the worship minister at New Birth.
-He later founded The dReam Center Church of Atlanta in 2006, where Tasha Cobbs was on pastoral staff.
-His wife, Danielle, is also a pastor at the church.
-William is the Bishop of Worship in the FGBCF International ministry (Full Gospel Baptist Church Fellowship) under cofounder Bishop Paul S. Morton.
+William Murphy was born in Detroit, Michigan on August 2, 1973.
+His father and grandfather are pastors/bishops of the Full Gospel Baptist Church Fellowship.
+At a young age, he recognized his divine calling to preach the Gospel of Jesus Christ while he attended Ford High School in Detroit, where he was a member of their gospel choir.
+And at the age of 23, he was ordained as an Elder under his father, Bishop WIlliam Murphy, J.R. at Greater Ebenezer Missionary Baptist Church.

-Music career

-Murphy's music career began with the release of All Day on August 16, 2005 on Epic Records.
-This peaked at No. 22 on the Billboard Top Gospel Albums chart.
+In 2024, Murphy earned his Masters of Divinity from Virginia Union University, and is a member of the Omega Psi Phi fraternity.